tiltonneena/MinWage-CrimeProject/README.md

       <em>Hypothesis 2: As state min-wage increases,<br>state violent crime rates decreases.</em>
     </p>

-5. Both regressions showed to have negative relationships, however, the statistical significance was far too low to reject the null hypotheses.
+5. Both regressions showed to have negative relationships, however the statistical significance was far too low to reject the null hypotheses.
 Since the linear regression testing was not sufficient enough to explain the data, a k-means cluster analysis was conducted to uncover if any other patterns existed within the data.

     <p align="center">
       <img width="360" height="227" src="Images/pyviz_clustering.jpg"/>